2025 California Active Transportation Program Symposium

 Ariana Green – Principal Transportation Planner, Transportation Agency for Monterey County

-Audrey Ogden Active Transportation Performance Measure Manager & Complete Streets Program Manager, Caltrans Division of Transportation Planning
+Audrey Ogden Active Transit Performance Measure Manager & Complete Streets Program Manager, Caltrans Division of Transportation Planning

 Beck Levin Diversity Coordinator, Disability Rights California